Endocrinology Book

 • Read trustworthy information about the supplement

-Definition (NCI) A product that is added to the diet.
+Definition (NCI_NCI-GLOSS) A product that is added to the diet.
 A dietary supplement is taken by mouth, and usually contains one or more dietary ingredient (such as vitamin, mineral, herb, amino acid, and enzyme).

 Definition (NCI) Oral preparations containing dietary ingredient(s) intended to supplement the diet.
 Dietary ingredients include vitamins, minerals, herbs, amino acids, extracts and metabolites.